 Classic Cinemas CEO Chris Johnson is convinced that people are ready to take in a movie again on the big screen.

-Charlestowne 18 last summer had reopened on June 26 for a brief period but then made the decision to close its movie theaters on July 9 because of the lack of new movies.
-Johnson is hopeful that when its movie theaters reopen, they will stay open.
+Classic Cinemas then made the decision to close its movie theaters on July 9 because of the lack of new movies.
+Johnson is hopeful that when its movie theaters reopen, that they will stay open.

-“‘Godzilla’ kind of really kicked moviegoing into gear,” Johnson said.
+" ‘Godzilla’ kind of really kicked moviegoing into gear,” he said.
 “I’m really comfortable that we’re opening now.”

 Patrons are urged to wear masks and to consider purchasing tickets online.
 They must wear a mask that covers their nose and mouth except for the limited time they are enjoying concessions in the auditorium.

-In addition, auditorium capacity will be limited to 50% with a 50-person cap based on state guidelines.
-The Kendall 11 movie theater at 95 Fifth St. in Oswego will reopen Thursday for the first time since Classic Cinemas purchased it from Michigan-based Goodrich Quality Theaters.
+In addition, auditorium capacity will be limited to 50% with a 50 person cap based on state guidelines.
+The Kendall 11 movie theater at 95 Fifth St. in Oswego will reopen Thursday for the first time since Classic Cinemas purchased it from Michigan-based Goodrich Quality Theaters, Inc.

 “We’re very excited about opening that theater,” Johnson said.
 “It’s a beautiful theater and it fits right into our circuit.”